Density ratio model for multiple types of survival data with empirical likelihood: Methodology

 \subsection{Single-Sample Methods}

 For a single sample of partially observed failure time data, the assumptions on the censoring/truncation mechanism have a direct impact on the resulting estimation procedures \citep{aalen}.
-Although the single-sample approaches have already been thoroughly discussed in the statistical literature, we nonetheless highlight how the empirical likelihood framework and EM algorithm method are connected to commonly used estimation procedures \citep{demps, owen}.
+Although the single-sample approaches have already been thoroughly discussed in the statistical literature, we nonetheless highlight how the empirical likelihood framework \citep{owen} and EM algorithm method \citep{demps} are connected to commonly used estimation procedures. \com{We note that, while these methods can be described directly through nonparametric likelihood, we present them from an empirical likelihood perspective to provide a natural transition to the DRM-based empirical likelihood formulation developed in later sections for combining multiple samples.}

-\subsubsection{Independent And Identically Distributed Data}
+\subsubsection{Independent and Identically Distributed Data}

 Let $X_1, \ldots, X_n$ denote an observed sample of independent and identically distributed (i.i.d.) failure time data.
-The empirical likelihood of $F_0$ based on the observed data is given by:
+The empirical likelihood of $F_0$, based on the observed data, is given by:

 Numerous techniques in the nonparametric density function estimation literature can be applied to derive an estimator for $\mathrm{d}F_0$ or $F_0$.
 A standard approach for estimating the function $F_0$ is through an empirical likelihood approach, which assumes $\mathrm{d}F_0$ takes non-zero probability values, $p_1, \ldots, p_k$, on the unique time points $t_1<\cdots<t_k$, respectively.
 Estimators for the probability masses $p_1, \ldots, p_k$ are then determined by maximizing the empirical log-likelihood $\log L(F_0)$ subject to the constraint $\sum_{j=1}^k p_j=1$.
 Such a constrained optimization problem can be solved by the method of Lagrange multipliers, with the Lagrangian function given by: